berkeley-dsep-infra/jupyterlab-a11y-checker/README.md

 *A successor repository that will soon replace [jupyterlab-a11y-checker repository](https://github.com/berkeley-dsep-infra/jupyterlab-a11y-checker).*

-This tool performs accessibility checks on Jupyter notebooks (on JupyterHub) using the [axe-core](https://github.com/dequelabs/axe-core) engine to align with WCAG guidelines.
+This tool performs accessibility checks on Jupyter notebooks (on JupyterHub) using the [axe-core](https://github.com/dequelabs/axe-core) engine as well as custom detection algorithms to align with WCAG guidelines.
 The following are accessibility rules that our extension enforces.

 We also utilize a Large Language Model to suggest fixes to these issues.
 We use ollama in JupyterHub so that no user data is transferred to third parties (we will release the specifics later).